Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Acknowledgements

 \section{Acknowledgements}

-We thank J. Flouquet, H. Suderow, A. Miyake, Y Yanase, M. Zhitomirsky and J. Gayles for fruitful discussions.
+We thank J. Flouquet, H. Suderow, A. Miyake, Y. Yanase, M. Zhitomirsky and J. Gayles for fruitful discussions.
 The help by N. Nagaosa in the analysis of the anomalous Hall effect was particularly enlightening.
 We thank A. Mackenzie for continuous support.
 We thank S. Seifert for his technical assistance.
 DA acknowledges support by KAKENHI(JP19K03736, JP19H00646, JP20K20889, JP20H00130, JP20KK0061, JP22H04933), ICC-IMR.
 We acknowlege the support from GP-spin at Tohoku University and JSPS.
 AP, GL, GK and JPB acknowledge support from CEA Exploratory program TOPOHALL, the French National Agency for Research ANR within the project FRESCO No. ANR-20-CE30-0020, FETTOM No. ANR-19- CE30-0037 and SCATE ANR-22-CE30-0040.
-We acknowledge the support of the HLD at HZDR, member of the European Magnetic Field Laboratory (EMFL).
+TH acknowledges support from the German Research Foundation (DFG) Grant No. HE 8556/3-1.
+We acknowledge the support of the HLD at HZDR, member of the European Magnetic Field Laboratory (EMFL), and the DFG through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter - ct.qmat (EXC 2147, project-id 390858490).